Lol Tolhurst: After the Cure

 Following his departure from the Cure, in 1990 Tolhurst formed the band Presence with singer Gary Biddles, who had been an early member of the Cure's road crew and was previously a member of Fools Dance.
 Presence released the album Inside in 1993; a second album titled Closer was recorded during this period but was not released until 2014.
-Meanwhile, Tolhurst had moved to Los Angeles in the United States and successfully overcame his alcoholism.
-His son Gray was born in 1991.
+Meanwhile, Tolhurst had moved to Los Angeles in the United States and overcame his alcoholism.
+His son was born in 1991.

-In 1994, Tolhurst sued Robert Smith and Fiction Records for unpaid royalties, claiming that he had been coerced into signing an unfavorable contract in the mid-1980s while debilitated by his alcohol problem.
+In 1994, Tolhurst sued Robert Smith and Fiction Records for unpaid royalties, claiming that he had been coerced into signing an unfavourable contract in the mid-1980s while debilitated by his alcohol problem.
 That contract had removed him as an equal partner in the Cure with Smith and relegated him to a paid employee.
 Tolhurst also claimed part ownership with Smith in the Cure's name.
 Tolhurst lost this lawsuit and was ordered by the court to pay Smith's legal expenses.
 Smith refunded the money to Tolhurst years later after they reconciled their friendship.

 In 2002, Tolhurst and his wife Cindy Levinson formed the electronica band Levinhurst.
 This band released the albums Perfect Life in 2004 and House by the Sea in 2007.
 For their third album Blue Star in 2009 they were joined by another former member of the Cure, bassist Michael Dempsey.
 Tolhurst also composed music for the film 9000 Needles, which won the Best Documentary award at several prestigious film festivals.

-In 2011, Tolhurst contacted Robert Smith to suggest a collaboration to honor the 30th anniversary of the Cure album Faith.
+In 2011, Tolhurst contacted Robert Smith to suggest a collaboration to honour the 30th anniversary of the Cure album Faith.
 Tolhurst had also discussed the possibility with another former bandmate, Roger O'Donnell.
 The Cure decided to organize a short tour commemorating three of their early albums.
 Tolhurst temporarily appeared with the band for several shows, first at the Sydney Opera House in Australia, playing keyboards and percussion.
 However, he did not officially rejoin the band.